 - Require affirmative legislative approval of major Bureau rules;

-- Ensure that the Director answers to the President in the exercise of executive
+- Ensure that the Director answers to the President in the exercise of executive authority; and

 - Create an independent Inspector General for the Bureau.